Spin Tetrad Formalism Of Circular Polarization States In Relativistic Jets: Conclusion

 \section{Conclusion}

 As we've seen in this work, there are more clues and properties to uncover pertaining to the dynamics of relativistic jets, their polarizations and formation.
 A full theoretical description of the SAM-OAM coupling for polarization states, where the rotational gauge freedom is all but used, will prove to be a more robust theory.
+Of note, the resulting derivation of the above theory gives a constrained view of the relationship between the distribution of matter and the rotation of the central black hole.
 Thus contributing to the supporting scientific predictions for future x-ray and gamma-ray polarimetry missions surveying AGN.
-A broader discussion on the flux of total angular momentum from the central black hole requires extending our understanding of energy-momentum emission characteristics from Kerr black holes .
+A broader discussion on the flux of total angular momentum from the central black hole requires extending our understanding of energy-momentum emission characteristics from Kerr black holes.
 Focusing on the theoretical aspects of jet formation mechanisms, there are still fundamental questions that continue to remain unresolved.
+It is evident that further evaluation of the remaining SP that were not explored in this work (linear and elliptical states) is needed to have a complete description of their respective symmetries.